martinrolfs/basic-experiment-frame-based/README.md

 # basic-experiment-frame-based
-Basic visual psychophysics experiment with eye tracking and frame-based presentation
+Basic visual psychophysics experiment with eye tracking and frame-based presentation.
+This code relies on the PsychoPhysics toolbox for Matlab.